blockservice/echoin/docs/validator.rst

 - pubKey: String - Validator node public key
 - from: String - An account address associated with this validator (for self-staking and getting block award)
 - nonce: Number - (optional) The number of transactions made by the sender prior to this one.
-- maxAmount: String - Max amount of CMTs in Wei to be staked.
+- maxAmount: String - Max amount of ECs in Wei to be staked.
 - compRate: String - Validator compensation rate - the percentage of block awards distributed to the validator
 - description: Object - Description of the candidacy
     - name: String - Name of candidate